catzy007/catzy007.github.io/posts/2023-11-19-my-journey-upgrading-homelab/content.md

-#### My Journey Managing My Own Homelab
+#### My Journey Upgrading Homelab
 _Sunday, November 19, 2023_

 Recently or more specifically few months ago, I acquire a new machine which is going to replace my dying Proxmox server from 2020.
-The machine in question is a Lenovo ThinkCentre M900 SFF with a sticker price of roughly 45 USD and include a Pentium G4400 2 Core 2 Thread CPU, 4 GB RAM and 500 GB Mechanical spinning drive.
+The machine in question is a Lenovo ThinkCentre M900 SFF with a sticker price of roughly 45 USD and include a Pentium G4400 2 Core 2 Thread CPU, 4 GB RAM and 500 GB mechanical spinning drive.
 While this specs may not seem "impressive", In my local area it is a decent deal considering my use case and upgrade that I'm planning to do.